Skip to main content

 Other quick alternatives to preserving your gourds include spritzing them with bleach water or rubbing petroleum jelly onto them.
 If you’re going down these routes, make sure not to put any fire sources inside your gourd.

 Making a vase with your gourd is essentially the same as making the aforementioned lantern.
-You’ll want to clean the outside and scoop out the insides as possible.
-(To get even more garden use out of your gourd, don’t forget to toss the seeds and pulp into your compost bin!)
+You’ll want to clean the outside and scoop out as many of the insides as possible.
+(To get even more garden use out of your gourd, don’t forget to toss the seeds and pulp into your compost bin.)
 Instead of popping in a light source, add your favorite plant or flowers.
 To avoid spreading mold to your houseplant, keep your plant inside its nursery pot with a saucer underneath it.
 If you’re going with the vase route, you can pick out fall flowers such as chrysanthemums, sunflowers, and pansies to play up the autumn vibes.

 Make a bird feeder

-Yes, you can absolutely make a bird feeder from a gourd and replace it with a cone for winter holiday fare later!
+Yes, you can absolutely make a bird feeder from a gourd and replace it with a cone for winter holiday fare later.
 All it takes is sawing off the bottom third of your gourd and scooping out the pulp and seeds.
 Then, grab a few feet of twine to create a macramé hanger.
 (See more specific instructions on how here.)
 Place your gourd into the hanger and drop in bird seeds.
 Tie it to a tree or some other structure in your yard, and you should be good to go.
 Instead of a hanger, you can also drill two holes on the sides of your gourd and tie secure knots on both ends.

 Use them as Thanksgiving table pieces